zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 and Intel has its
 [Intel SDK for OpenCL Applications](https://software.intel.com/en-us/articles/opencl-drivers).

-I will not cover these here but I do note that the AMD SDK appears to be installable non-root, which is great!
+I'm not using these but I note that the AMD SDK appears to be installable non-root, which is great.
 Maybe more on this in the future.

 ## More to Explore